 The operating Segments remain unchanged from those reported at 31 December 2021.
-As noted on page 20, Central Corporate Costs continue to be disclosed as a separate column within the Segmental note.
+Central Corporate Costs continue to be disclosed as a separate column within the Segmental note.

 Segmental performance for the periods to H1 2022, H1 2021 and Full Year 2021 were as follows: